Cruises, Santorini

 The Santorini Cruise Port

-Santorini is a popular destination for tourists exploring on a cruise ship.
+Santorini is a popular destination for cruisers.
 Many cruise lines have Santorini as a port of call on their Eastern Mediterranean routes.

 There are two major ports in Santorini where your cruise ship might dock.

 Old Fira Port is one of the oldest ports in Santorini, and this is also where many cruise ships will dock.
-The port has been a main point of entry to the island since ancient times and it is still well-used today by cruise ships, ferries, and local boats.
+The port has been a main point of entry to the island since ancient times.
+It is still used today by cruise ships, ferries, and local boats.

 It is located right down the cliff from Thira, the capital city of Santorini.
 The port is home to a variety of amenities, including shops, restaurants, and tourist information centers.